herlon214/gdsc/README.md

 ```
 $ go get github.com/herlon214/gdsc
 $ gdsc
-Usage: gdsc --from FROM --name NAME --image IMAGE
+Usage: gdsc --from FROM --name NAME --image IMAGE --domain DOMAIN

 Options:
   --from FROM            service that will be cloned if there is no service with the given --name